Send a Deliver mailing once or on a recurring basis. Select Send Mailing from the mailing overview page to open the sending options.

 The record satisfies the filter criteria.

-Send Mailing
+Send mailing

-Click to activate the mailing.
+Activates the mailing.

-Save Settings
+Save settings

-Click to save the settings without sending the message.
+Saves your settings without sending the mailing.